oinam/notes/books/how-to-be-a-programmer.md

----
-layout: page
-title: How To Be A Programmer
-category: books
----

 # How To Be A Programmer by Robert Read

 "How To Be A Programmer" talks about things we need to know as a programmer.
 Starting from the basic technical skills one must acquire, to managerial skills to manage a team of programmers.
 Emphases are put on the ethics of working as a programmer and as a member of the team.